StarGate01/AmongUs-Mumble/README.md

 ## FAQ

 Does this work on mobile (Android / iOS)?
  - No. It might however be possible to implement a similar hooking mechanism on rooted / jailbroken devices.
 This would require a mobile Mumble client which is capable of the Mumble Link API.
+When all baseline features are implemented, I might look into this.
 When Among Us eventually becomes open source software, this change of course becomes triveal.

 Does this work on Linux / OSX?
- - No. As there is no native build of the game (runs via Proton), the native OS hooking methods cant be used, which complicates the whole thing.
-But it would not be impossible.
+ - Not yet.
+As there is no native build of the game (runs via Proton), the native OS IPC methods cant be used, which complicates the whole thing.
+But it is planned for the future.

 Why are you releasing this code?
 Hackers will use it to ruin the game!
  - (1) They already do, I have not invented something totally new here.
 Maybe try playing only with people you know.
 (2) Trust in this kind of software can only be achieved by open sourcing it.
 (3) It might lead to more cool mods by the community.